RESEARCH STARTER

 The cost of tuition continued to increase each year.
 According to the College Board, the average annual cost of tuition at a public college increased 2.7 percent from 2023-2024 to 2024-2025.
 The average annual cost at a private college increased 3.9 percent during the same time span.

 According to some analysts, federal loans, which were intended to make college affordable, instead have given colleges the license to raise tuition.
-Yet, even though tuition has risen, it may be well still be under its market price.
+Yet, even though tuition has risen, it may still be well under its market price.
 According to researchers at Georgetown University, if a college degree is worth $1 million over forty years, the market price would be about $300,000 for a degree, or $75,000 a year.

 Bibliography